nttgin/BGPalerter/README.md

 ####monitors
 Possible monitors are:
-- monitorHijack - for monitoring hijacks
+- monitorHijack, for monitoring hijacks
-- monitorVisibility - for monitoring prefixes visibility (you will get notified when withdrawals make monitored routes disappear).
+- monitorVisibility, for monitoring prefixes visibility (you will get notified when withdrawals make monitored routes disappear).
 A threshold can be specified in config.yml to trigger an alert only if the issue is visible from a certain amount of peers.
-- monitorNewPrefix - for monitoring if new more specifics (of the monitored prefixes) start to be announced
+- monitorNewPrefix, for monitoring if new more specifics (of the monitored prefixes) start to be announced

 ####reports
 Possible reports are:
-- reportEmail - to send alerts by email.
+- reportEmail, to send alerts by email.
 Smtp configurations are in config.yml
-- reportFile - to log the alerts in files.
+- reportFile, to log the alerts in files.
 File directory, format, and log rotation configurations are in config.yml

 ##For Developers
 To start develop: